WilfredTA/formal-methods-curriculum/README.md

 - Understand the algorithms involved in automated, semi-automated, and manual formal techniques
 - Utilize static analyzers to find bugs in code
 - Use symbolic execution to verify programs
-- Define a formal semantics of a non trivial language and prove properties about that language using the K Framework
+- Define a formal grammar and formal operational semantics for a simple programming language (using K Framework)
-- Use higher level modeling to break a real-world cryptographic protocol
+- Use K for modeling simple state transition systems
-- Comfortably learn how to use an interactive theorem prover

 ## Course 3: Formal Methods Fundamental Algorithms & Theory

-**Description**: While the foundations course 1A laid the mathematical foundation, 1B provides a more complete map of the formal methods landscape.
-The material in 1B is designed to build familiarity with the concepts and terminology in the industry (breadth) as well as provide more focused insight on select important topics that are usually involved in most formal tools today.
-Finally, it provides a first introduction to the primary formal tool we will be using for more advanced tasks: the K Framework.
+**Description**: While the foundations course 1A laid the mathematical foundation and course 2 provided a tour of useful tools, this course dives deeper into fundamental algorithms involved in the tools we use for formal modeling, specification and verification.

 Topics include:
 - A tour of formal tools & methods